anapaulagomes/grandma/README.md

 # Grandma

-She will let you know when the coffee is done. 👵🏼 ☕️

-***

-How does she do it?
+How does she do that?

-Using a MicroPython board the humans can press the green button when the coffee is done or the red button when the coffee is over.
+Using a [MicroPython](https://micropython.org/) board, humans can press the green button when the coffee is done or the red button when the coffee is over.

 ![](board.jpg)